 What are typical annuity fees?

 A few different types of fees are typically associated with annuities.
 These fees can include:

 - Management Fees: These fees cover the costs of managing the annuity.
 They are charged by the company administering the annuity and are generally a percentage of the assets in the account.

 - Mortality and Expense Fees: These fees are used to cover insurance costs.
 They are charged by the insurance company providing the annuity and are generally a percentage of the death benefit.

 - Surrender Fees: These fees are charged if you withdraw money from your annuity before a certain date.
-They are typically a percentage of the account value, and the length of time that they are assessed may vary.
+They are typically a percentage of the account value, and the length of time they are assessed may vary.

 - Rider Fees: These fees are charged for add-on features that you may choose to include in your annuity.
 They can vary based on the features you select and may be a one-time fee or a monthly charge.

 What are some of the other costs associated with annuities?

 In addition to the fees charged, a few other costs can be associated with annuities.
 These include:

 - Commissions: Commissions are prebuilt into annuities by actuaries and do not affect the product’s performance.
 These are paid to the agent or broker who sold you the annuity and does not come out of your pocket.
 They are typically a percentage of the premium, and the amount may vary.